infobip/infobip-rtc-ios/README.md

 Here you will find an overview and quick guide on how to connect to Infobip platform.
 There is also in-depth reference documentation available.

 ### First-time setup
 In order to use Infobip RTC, you need to have Web and In-app Calls enabled on your account and that's it!
 You are ready to make the call.

-Please contact your account manager to enable above mentioned features.
+To learn how to enable them see [the documentation](https://www.infobip.com/docs/voice-and-video/web-and-in-app-calls#set-up-web-and-in-app-calls).
 ### Getting SDK
 There are a few ways that you can get our SDK.
 We publish it on CocoaPods and Carthage.
 If you want to add it as a CocoaPod dependency, add the following to your Podfile: